jetroni/tasklin/README.md

-# Viora
+# Tasklin

-Viora is a versatile Python CLI for leveraging multiple AI providers like OpenAI, Ollama, Anthropic (Claude), and more.
+Tasklin is a versatile Python CLI for leveraging multiple AI providers like OpenAI, Ollama, Anthropic (Claude), and more.
 It’s designed for developers and creators who want to integrate AI into their workflows, pipelines, or automation, without being limited to “chatting” with AI.

 Use it to generate text, process data, or build AI-driven scripts, all directly from your terminal.
 ---